fastify/fastify/docs/Decorators.md

 <a name="decorators-encapsulation"></a>
 #### Decorators and encapsulation

 Decorators are not *overwritable* within the same encapsulated plugin.
-If you try to declare a decorator that was previously declared *(in other words, use the same name)*, `decorate` will throw an exception.
+If you try to declare a decorator that was previously declared *(in other words, use the same name)*, `decorate`, `decorateRequest` and `decorateReply` will throw an exception.

 As an example, the following will throw: